ianmaclarty/amulet/doc/windows.md

 ### am.window(settings) {#am.window .func-def}

-Creates a new window, returning a window object. `settings` is a table with any of the following fields:
+Creates a new window and returns a handle to it. `settings` is a table with any of the following fields:

 - **`mode`**: